-DocuSign is an electronic document management tool used by businesses or individuals to manage and generate electronic legal agreements.
+DocuSign is an electronic document management tool businesses or individuals use to manage and generate electronic legal agreements.

 It is a cloud-based program that provides an electronic signature service that can be used on any device and any operating system, including mobile devices.

 Although the electronic feature is the most popular, some of the other features provided include; contract lifestyle management, document generation, negotiation, and contract analytics features.

 All signatures made in DocuSign are compliant with the US ESIGN Act, and the European Union’s eIDAS regulation, including EU Advanced and EU Qualified Signature.